How Your LLC Will Be Taxed

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

 Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Idaho LLC
+Other Taxes and Duties

-Depending on the industry you are in, your Idaho LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Estimated Taxes for Your Idaho LLC
+Estimated Taxes for Your LLC